How to Create Product Attributes That Sell

 To perform a conjoint analysis, you need to list all the product attributes of your product and define the target market and buyer personas.
 Based on this, you create a questionnaire and distribute it across your various marketing channels, such as email or social media.

-3. Put attributes in groups
+3. Put Attributes in Groups

 Grouping attributes will streamline product enrichment.
 When grouped, it is much easier to know where the missing pieces of information are.